 Dignity of risk is about respecting the rights of people with disability to assess the risks associated with their decisions and actions.

-As a home care and support worker, you must enable risk-based decision making for the people you are supporting.
+As a support worker, you must enable risk-based decision making for the people you are supporting.
 It is your responsibility to find the balance between respecting someone's right to make decisions about their own life and ensuring they are safe.

 You should also feel empowered to make risk-based decisions for yourself; this means assessing the risks and making decisions about whether to complete certain work during a shift or undertaking any task at the request of Hireup or the person you are supporting.